-Liquidity risk arises from the financial liabilities of the entity and the Company's subsequent ability to meet its obligations to repay its financial liabilities as and when they fall due f) Categories of Financial Instruments
+Liquidity risk arises from the financial liabilities of the entity and the Company's subsequent ability to meet its obligations to repay its financial liabilities as and when they fall due.

-The Company has a system of reducing its exposure to liquidity risk by monitoring the cash flows closely through rolling future cash flows and monitoring the ageing of receivables and payables.
+The Company has a system of reducing its exposure to liquidity risk by monitoring its cash flows closely through rolling future cash flows and monitoring the ageing of receivables and payables.